HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/content_composer/usage/content_versioning.md

 -   Compare versions of a specific content or content item.
 -   Create a new version of content from old versions of a specific content or content item.

-!!! note
+!!!note
     The **Versions** icon will only show in content items that are in **Published** or **Expired** workflow state.
 The **Versions** icon will not be visible for content in **Draft** workflow state.

 ## Prerequisite

 Content Composer should be installed and configured to HCL Digital Experience 9.5 container release update CF181 or higher.
 See instructions to install to supported container environments in the [Install HCL Digital Experience 9.5 Components](../installation/install_config_cc_dam.md) topic.

-Content Composer is accessible from the Practitioner Studio interface \(after image configuration to your HCL Digital Experience 9.5 CF181 and higher deployment\).
+Content Composer is accessible from the Practitioner Studio interface (after image configuration to your HCL Digital Experience 9.5 CF181 and higher deployment).

 ## Version Comparison